 The old and most used type of shelters are tents but they have not been improved over the years.
 They rely only on tarp, ropes and poles.
 Other big disadvantages of tents: they are small and low-rise, do not bring a sense of security (they do not lock, they do not have walls), do not help with temperature dropping and rising, and there is no source of electricity.

 Naturally, the cost of the Better Shelter is higher than other temporary shelters’ costs but it is justified.
 All of the advantages of these new shelters calls for a higher price.
 The durability of the shelter is a few times higher than tents’, the materials used to make the Ikea better shelter are stronger and more expensive.

-These innovative flat pack shelters will give people more of the basic human living conditions but as a whole, the process of improving the houses for refugees in need will take more years.
+IKEA’s innovative flat pack houses will give people more of the basic human living conditions but as a whole, the process of improving the homes for refugees in need will take more years.